Dimethyl tetrachloroterephthalate: Contamination

 DCPA is released directly into the environment during its use as a herbicide.
 DCPA exists in both the vapor and particulate phases when exposed to the air.
 In the vapor phase, DCPA should react slowly with hydroxyl radicals with an estimated half-life of 36 days.
 Particulate-phase DCPA may be physically removed from air by wet and dry deposition.
 With a high Koc of 3900, DCPA is presumably immobile in soil, and thus may strongly attach to inorganic material in soil and other environments.

 In addition, its breakdown products, TPA (Tetrachloroterephthalic acid) and MTP (Monomethyl tetrachloroterephthalic acid), enter the environment after being formed through various processes.
 Studies have shown that DCPA can partially degrade through volatilization, as well as via photodegradation, but biodegradation is the primary route of DCPA degradation leading to MTP and TPA.
 Environmental Protection Agency testing in New York showed "measurable residues of DCPA and degradates" on land that had endured five years of treatment with DCPA, followed by three years of no treatment.
 DCPA is also prevalent in water and bioconcentration is seen in aquatic animals.
 DCPA accumulation was shown in fish at "several locations" in the United States.
 Some of these locations included the Apalachicola, Colorado, Mobile, Savannah, and Pee Dee River Basins in both bass and carp.
 In the study done on these river basin locations, roughly 39% of the fish tested had stored DCPA concentrations that exceeded their limit of detection, and the male fish had higher stored concentrations of DCPA than their female counterparts.
 Fish collected from different locations throughout the United States are often contaminated by DCPA if they are near agricultural areas that use or have used it as an herbicide.

 Humans are exposed to DCPA through drinking well water, eating fish, and eating leafy and root vegetables.
 In some areas where agriculture is prominent, inhalation of air can be a means of exposure.
-DCPA is listed as a Group C Possible Human Carcinogen by the National Library of Medicine.

-Degradation
+Degradation and metabolism

 DCPA degrades via successive hydrolysis of the two ester linkages, first forming monomethyl tetrachloroterephthalate (MTP) then further to tetrachloroterephthalic acid (TPA).
-Following ingestion, MTP is predominantly formed in the gastrointestinal tract and TPA is formed in other tissues during the metabolism of DCPA.
+Following ingestion, TPA is formed in tissues during the metabolism of DCPA.

-DCPA shows no chemical degradation in water that has a pH between 5.0 and 9.0.
-However, in the presence of sunlight, the half-life for DCPA on the surface of the water is less than three days.
+In the presence of sunlight, the half-life for DCPA floating on the surface of water is less than three days.
 In soil, the half-life in the presence of sunlight ranges from 14 to 100 days.